faceless2/zpath/README.md

 * `{{ expression }}` will be replaced by the value of the expression
 * `{{# expression }} content {{/ expression}` will evaluate the expression then process `content` for each matching node, evaluating any nested expressions against that node.
+* `{{> path }}` will include the specified template from the specified path and apply it.
+Include depths are limited (by default, to 3) so recursive includes will fail

 ```html
 <h1>{{person/name}}</h1>